STAS-X/FGIS-LES/README.md

-Server of frontent application for FGIS LES
+Server application for FGIS LES